Everest Three Passes Trek

 Arrival in Kathmandu

-Upon arrival at Kathmandu International Airport transfer to your hotel in Kathmandu or Bhaktapur.
-Depending upon your arrival time you may spend free time visiting nearby sanctuaries or resting.
+Upon arrival at Kathmandu International Airport, transfer to your hotel in Kathmandu or Bhaktapur.
+Depending upon your arrival time, you may spend your free time visiting nearby sanctuaries or resting.

 Trek Preparations and cultural Day in Kathmandu Valley

-An early departure from Kathmandu travelling by road via the Prithvi highway After a few hours before Malekhu we turn north taking the single track road for Dhading Besi and beyond to Arughat- the last hour or so on a dusty section.
-Because of the roughness of this road we recommend a private 4WD rather than local bus.
+An early departure from Kathmandu traveling by road via the Prithvi Highway After a few hours before Malekhu we turn north taking the single track road for Dhading Besi and beyond to Arughat- the last hour or so on a dusty section.
+Because of the roughness of this road, we recommend a private 4WD rather than the local bus.

 Kathmandu to Phakding

-Early morning you will be picked up by your guide to go to the Kathmandu airport, from where we will take the airplane to Lukla, which will take us about 30 minutes of flight time.
-At Lukla we will be meet our porters and will head north from the airstrip to Chablung (2700m).
-Here we will cross the Tharo Kosi river on a local-style suspension bridge.
-Just past the bridge we can see the peak of Kusum Kangru (6367m), which is the most difficult of the so-called “trekking peaks”.
-Beyond the Tharo Kosi the trail climbs a bit towards Ghat (2590m), we will cross a ridge marked with painted mani stones and climb to Phakding where we will stay overnight (3 hrs).
+Early in the morning, you will be picked up by your guide to go to the Kathmandu airport, from where we will take the airplane to Lukla, which will take us about 30 minutes of flight time.
+At Lukla we will be meet our porters and will head north from the airstrip to Chablung (2,700 m).
+Here we will cross the Tharo Koshi river on a local-style suspension bridge.
+Just past the bridge we can see the peak of Kusum Kangru (6,367 m), which is the most difficult of the so-called “trekking peaks."
+Beyond the Tharo Koshi, the trail climbs a bit towards Ghat (2,590 m), where we will cross a ridge marked with painted Mani stones and climb to Phakding, where we will stay overnight (3 hrs).